nasseef/cs2400/docs/coding-style.md

     * Date
     * Description of the program
 * Each statement should be on a line by itself
-* Add documentation for each of the functions under the prototype.
+* Add documentation, for each of the functions, above the prototype.
 We will be using [Doxygen](http://www.doxygen.nl/manual/docblocks.html) style of documentation.
+The comments should start with `/**`.
 For example:

   ```cpp
   /**